 The main body uses TerraTex, while areas of high wear receive the Fortius 1.0 fabric.
-Despite being the second lightest model in our review, it also scored an impressive 9 of 10 in weather protection, behind the much heavier Mountain Hardwear Dragon.
+Although it is the lightest jacket we reviewed, it scored exceptionally well in the shower test, earning a 9 out of 10.
+The only other jacket to score this high was the much heavier-duty Arcteryx Gamma MX Hoody.
 During an extended downpour, the Psiphon FL shed liquid water with ease, and even after the fabric eventually wetted through, it was exceptionally fast in drying out.
 The stretch-woven fabric blocks much of the wind from coming through the jacket, allowing the wearer to retain heat in cold and gusty conditions.
 The Marmot ROM has Gore-Tex Windstopper fabric, and it did a slightly better job of repelling the wind, though it weighs several ounces more.

-The Psiphon has a storm hood with an enclosed 3-way adjustment; it's helmet compatible, and the hip length hem keeps the waist covered in poor weather.
+The Psiphon has a storm hood with an enclosed three-way adjustment, its helmet-compatible (with both climbing and ski helmets), and the hip length hem keeps the waist covered in poor weather.
 The cuffs are sealable with gloves and bare hands alike, using a Velcro closure that makes it more useful than the Arcteryx Gamma MX.
-Overall, the weather protection offered by this model is top-notch; more protection can be found in other jackets in the review, but it does come with a high weight penalty.
+Overall, the weather protection offered by this model is top-notch.
+Any more weather resistance comes with a high weight penalty.

-There is no inner lining in the jacket, as found in The North Face Apex Bionic 2 or the Arc'teryx Gamma MX.
+There is no inner lining in this jacket as found on other models.
 While it isn't as warm, the lack of an inner liner allows it to function better as a softshell.
 Unlined, mesh-backed pockets give an opportunity for additional heat dumping by opening them up as vents, as did the OR Ferrosi.

 During mobility tests, we were not able to get the cuffs to drop at all during overhead movements, and the longer hip-length hem resisted being pulled up.
 An innovative feature of the Psiphon FL that makes it appealing to climbers is a HemLock insert on each side of the hem; this is a thin piece of foam that resists being pulled out once tucked into a climbing harness.
 The HemLock is removable, though we did not find any reason to pull it out when not on a climbing trip, as it is unobtrusive.